 “Bergil, do not stand there bouncing like a grasshopper,” Beregond then chided indulgently, shaking his head at his son, who was indeed skipping from one foot to the other in his excitement.
-“Ask our visitor if you may offer him some refreshments!”
+“Ask our visitor if you might offer him some refreshments!”
 Winking at him, he added in an overdone aside, “You will not receive ‘no’ for an answer, I am fairly sure.”

 All three broke into laughter, and Pippin admitted with demurely lowered eyes as how “a little something” would suit him just fine. ”My stomach tells me it is going on to teatime,” he added mock-defensively.

 Beregond excused himself to go into the kitchen at the rear of the house to prepare the promised snacks.
 He was rather surprised when Pippin immediately offered to help.
 But the matter-of-factness of the offer suggested that it was by no means unusual in the Shire for a guest to join the host in preparing a meal.
-Perhaps such a custom was to be expected, considering how often Hobbits seemed to eat: If they did not pop into each others’ kitchens they would probably never find the time for extended chats, another favourite pastime of theirs, or so he had gathered in conversations with Pippin.
+Perhaps such a custom was to be expected, considering how often Hobbits seemed to eat: If they did not pop into each other’s kitchens, they would probably never find the time for extended chats, another favourite pastime of theirs, or so he had gathered in conversations with Pippin.

 In no time at all, Pippin seemed at home in the unfamiliar, well-stocked kitchen, and was bustling about as if this were not his first visit.
-When they withdrew back to the main room with a generously laden tray, Beregond had the feeling that he had discovered an important fact of the nature of Halflings.
+When they withdrew back to the main room with a generously laden tray, Beregond had the feeling that he had discovered an important fact of the nature of the Pheriannath.

-Looking over at his guest, who was helping Bergil to pour tea into their mugs before selecting various dishes for his plate, Beregond thought the Hobbit looked oddly unfamiliar to his eyes.
+Looking over at his guest, who was helping Bergil pour tea into their mugs before selecting various dishes for his plate, Beregond thought the Hobbit looked oddly unfamiliar to his eyes.
 It actually took a few moments before he identified the reason: All the other times he had seen him except the very first time they had met, Pippin had always been clothed as a guard of the city, whereas now he wore civilian clothes again.